-It includes 100 new funders, registered with the Charity Commission or the Scottish Charity Regulator in 2015/16, whose giving criteria are general enough to be relevant to the greatest number of charities.
+It includes over 100 new funders, registered with the Charity Commission or the Scottish Charity Regulator in 2016/17, whose giving criteria are general enough to be relevant to the greatest number of charities.

 At a glance you can ﬁnd the details of each new grant-maker, their aims and objectives, the kinds of project they fund and their application process.
-Established by a wide range of individuals, families and companies, including sports stars and well-known politicians, these grant-making charities represent an exciting opportunity for fundraisers.
+This new edition also includes more corporate charities than before, as well as providing information on grant-makers established by individuals, families and even a number of famous faces.
+These grant-making charities present some truly exciting opportunities for fundraisers.

 Who should buy this book?

-This is the UK’s leading guide to new trusts – a vital source of information for chief executives, trustees or fundraising managers who are looking for new potential funding.
+This is the UK’s leading guide to new trusts – a vital source of information for fundraisers who are looking for new potential funding.